PhoenixTales/wiki.gothicarchive.org/misc/missions.md

 ---

 ## Arena Betting
+- first appears in 0.56c alpha as `Mis_ArenaBetting`
 - `You just need to buy a bet slip for the next day.
 How about it?`
 - `Here's your betting slip for 'Blade Fodder'.
 He's a great fighter.
 Come back here after the fight.`
 - `Bad luck, 'Blade Fodder' unfortunately lost`